-In this mode, CAN inter-module communication is used to manage the different units on the CAN bus.
+In this mode, CAN bus on COM1 "inter GENSYS 2.0" is used to manage the different units on the same bus.
 This mode has better reliability and accuracy than equivalent analogue solutions.

-9.5 GENERATORS PARALLELING WITH GENSYS 2.0 AND PARALLEL LINE MODULES
+9.4 GENERATORS PARALLELING WITH GENSYS 2.0 AND PARALLEL LINE MODULES